SingularityNET-Archive/SingularityNET-Archive/Data/Docs/GoogleDocs/18Mtt9S7X59hzm_InMd5Xm2po7Bj1HNQgw5Fib9Ia6fM.md

-BUDGET: add a bit for walkthru videos of decision tools - would budget come partly from Governance and  partly Onboarding, or all fro  Goivernance\?
+BUDGET: add a bit for walkthru videos of decision tools - would budget come partly from Governance and  partly Onboarding, or all fro  Governance?